ros-workshop/manipulation/README.md

 **Goal:**

-The session aims to familiaries you with one of the most cricial aspects of modern robotics, *manipulation*.
+The session aims to familiaries you with one of the most crucial aspects of modern robotics, *manipulation*.

 **What do we mean by manipulation?**